Bionus/imgbrd-grabber/docs/docs/sites/source-example.md

 For our example, we can use the simplest one, "cookie".
 Indeed, when logged in, many websites will generate what is called a user session, whose ID will be stored in a cookie.
 That means that anonymous users don't have said cookie, but logged-in users have it.
 As such, if we check that this cookie exists, we can know whether the login was successful or not.

 We can also check other various cookies, such as a "remember me" cookie or similar.
-All cookies can be checked using the browser's "Storage" devtool, so it's quite easy to see which ones are specific to a logged in user or not.
+All cookies can be checked using the browser's "Storage" devtool, so it's quite easy to see which ones are specific to a logged-in user or not.

 Doing this kind of check is quite simple, for example for the cookie "password_hash" on Danbooru: